KRFO (AM)

 KRFO (1390 AM) is a classic hits music formatted radio station in Owatonna, Minnesota.
 The station is owned by Townsquare Media.
+Its programming is also carried on FM translator K234DB (94.7).

+History

+The station was first licensed on December 18, 1950, as KOBK.
+The call sign was changed to KRFO on May 1, 1956.

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus Media stations, including KRFO, for $238 million.
-The deal is part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global are both controlled by Oaktree Capital Management.
+The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

-On April 4, 2021, KRFO's FM translator K234DB (94.7 FM) signed on the air and began simulcasting KRFO-AM with a total of 250 watts.
+On April 4, 2021, KRFO's FM translator K234DB (94.7 FM) signed on the air and began simulcasting KRFO with a total of 250 watts.